ErikBoesen/vs/README.md

 # `vs`
 Convenient CLI app for manipulation of [VictiScout](https://github.com/frc1418/VictiScout) data.
+Also works with any compatible JSON-format data.

 ## Installation
 * Install `python3`.